 Here’s everything you need to know about MCAT Go.

 MCAT Go is an audio-based MCAT course.
 There are no visuals, videos, or reading, so it is a truly audio-based learning strategy that students can use in conjunction with their other MCAT study materials and methods.
 Because it is a strictly audio-only format, students can listen and study from anywhere, anytime — while commuting, exercising, or during any other activity!

 MCAT Go is not currently available as a standalone app.
 If you’re accessing MCAT Go on a mobile phone, you will do so via the browser.
-MCAT Go is available anytime, anywhere, on any device with a browser.
+MCAT Go provides the value of an MCAT prep audio app while being easily available anytime, anywhere, on any device with a browser.

 Lessons are not downloadable due to piracy/sharing concerns.
 However, MCAT Go is optimized for mobile in-browser use as well as desktop use, so it can be accessed anywhere you have an internet connection.

 Do I Have to Listen to Lessons in a Certain Order?

 Our content team has carefully structured MCAT Go to ensure that you cover all of the main topics on the AAMC outline – at the right time.
 However, MCAT Go allows you to easily construct playlists of chapters that you want to review, from high-yield content areas to the concepts that you struggled with on your last practice test.
 MCAT Go also includes access to exclusive playlists designed by MedSchoolCoach’s top content experts.

 MCAT Go includes 75 lessons broken up into 450 chapters.
 There is a 10-15 question quiz at the end of every lesson.
 The total runtime of all MCAT Go lessons is 35 hours, which does not include the time it takes for quizzes or re-listening to any content.
 There are a total of 1,054 questions to help test your mastery of the lessons.

 Who is the Host of MCAT Go?